Setup SSH server using public key authentication

 Edit SSH server configuration file

-with the following modifications:Port <port> PermitRootLogin no PubkeyAuthentication yes PasswordAuthentication no ClientAliveInterval 300 X11Forwarding no AllowUsers <system-user-name>
+/etc/ssh/sshd_configwith the following modifications:Port <port> PermitRootLogin no PubkeyAuthentication yes PasswordAuthentication no ClientAliveInterval 300 X11Forwarding no AllowUsers <system-user-name> -

 Restart SSH server